jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 application, it is clear to me that this is a great way to organise and share code in a team.

-Additionally, great side-effect of this scheme is that, after using this system for a while, it is very convenient (since they all live in the same place) to consider some utility functions from these Extended modules for inclusion in their respective libraries.
-Since these functions have been allowed to simmer for a while, they should be battle-tested, and since you have been using them for a while, you can argue more precisely about why a particular function is useful.
+A side-effect of this scheme is that it becomes very convenient to consider some utility functions from these Extended modules for inclusion in their respective libraries, since they all live in the same place.
 If they do get added, just remove the originals from hackage-extended, and the rest of your code doesn't even break!

 Thanks to Alex Sayers for proofreading!